smutch/hwsa2021-slides/PITCHME.md

 p {font-size: 0.8rem;}
 </style>

-# nogil
+# Parallelisation with Numba

 As it turns out, Numba (does) and Cython (can) release the GIL! 🥳

-Numba can do it automatically in some cases (see [the docs](https://numba.readthedocs.io/en/stable/user/parallel.html#)), but we can also manually request it:
+Numba can parallelise code automatically in some cases (see [the docs](https://numba.readthedocs.io/en/stable/user/parallel.html#)), but we can also manually request it:

 ```py{4,7}
 import numba